chadac/golang/src/cmd/compile/internal/ssa/README.md

 	// var c uint8 = a + b
 	v4 = Add8 <uint8> v2 v3

-A value's type will usually be a Go type.
+A value's type will usually be a Golang type.
 For example, the value in the example above has a `uint8` type, and a constant boolean value will have a `bool` type.
-However, certain types don't come from Go and are special; below we will cover `memory`, the most common of them.
+However, certain types don't come from Golang and are special; below we will cover `memory`, the most common of them.

 Some operators contain an auxiliary field.
 The aux fields are usually printed as